Everything You Need to Know About Cades Cove

 What Can I Do in Cades Cove?

-You may be wondering if the only thing you can do in Cades Cove is drive the Loop, and while that’s one of the best parts of visiting the area, it isn’t the only thing you can do!
+You may be wondering if the only thing you can do in Cades Cove is drive the Loop, and while that’s one of the best parts of visiting the area, there is plenty of other activities and ways to explore!
 Right before you enter the Loop, there is a picnic area with over 80 sites.
 You can pack a lunch or bring hamburgers and hot dogs to cook on the charcoal grills at the picnic areas.
 A creek runs through the area, and your family will have a blast eating a delicious meal and then exploring the beautiful valley together!

 Another popular activity in Cades Cove is horseback riding.
 The stables are located on the road with the visitor center, picnic area, and campground.
 Your whole family can enjoy riding on horseback as you look out at the sweeping mountains and rolling valley.
 The stables also offer carriage and hay rides throughout the year!

-There are several hiking trails that start along the Cades Cove Loop.
+There are several hiking trails that start along the Cades Cove Loop as we;;.
 A difficult trail near the beginning of the road is Rich Mountain Loop, which is 8.5 miles roundtrip.
 Spring is a great time to explore this trail because of all of the wildflowers along the path.
 A more moderate trail that’s about halfway around the Loop is Abrams Falls, a 5-mile roundtrip hike with a waterfall at the end.
+This is one of the most popular trails, not just in Cades Cove but in the national park itself!
 If you want to hike a trail that’s short and sweet, stop at the Cades Cove Nature Trail.